- AGE Governance

 > Our mission

-Our mission is to voice and promote the interests of the 198 million citizens aged 50+ in the European Union and to raise awareness of the issues that concern them most.
+Our mission is to voice and promote the interests of people aged 50 and over in the European Union and to raise awareness of the issues that concern them most.
 Through its members, our network represents more than 40 million senior citizens across the EU.
 AGE network seeks to promote older people’s rights at EU and international levels, to combat ageism and support a dignified, active and socially included old age for all.
 It also supports the participation of its member organizations in relevant EU, United Nations and Council of Europe work and projects, networking and related actions at national level.

 > Our guiding principles